 All of this took great strength but it was supported by those 5 essential elements.
 These are the 5 Pillars used by my most successful coaching clients to make more money, lose weight, get more done, have more time for their family, and change every aspect of their lives.

-I’d never thought about a Personal Transformation as giving someone a second chance at life, but D’s words sum it up perfectly.
+I’d never considered a Personal Transformation as giving someone a second chance at life, but P’s words sum it up perfectly.
 His story had an incredible impact on me and I just had to share it with you because I know it will help.

-I hope that you never go through struggles that are as tough as D’s, but just know this…no matter what you are going through, you CAN change.
+I hope that you never go through struggles that are as tough as P’s, but just know this…no matter what you are going through, you CAN change.

 There are two things that you can take action on right now.

-FIRST, you can get started transforming your own life with my new The Perfect Day Formula.
+FIRST, you can get started transforming your own life with my book The Perfect Week Formula.
 It’s the complete system to getting more done, working less, achieving faster success, and having more time for your family.

 SECOND, you need to share this with a friend that is struggling.
 Give them the 5 Pillars of Transformation and change their lives.
 They won’t be able to thank you enough for helping them through these tough times.
 This system has worked for thousands of people and it will work for them — and you — too.

-So stay strong, like D, and you’ll achieve the life changes you desire.
+So stay strong, like P, and you’ll achieve the life changes you desire.